enhance-dev/enhance-image/readme.md

 #### `sizes` (optional)

 Comma separated list of source size descriptors, plus a fallback value.
 Each source size descriptor contains a media condition followed by a space and a source size value.
 The fallback value should not contain a media condition.
-For example, the value `(min-width: 40em) 1200px, 800px` will inform the browser that for viewports of at least `40em` wide, an image with a width of `1200px` is preferred; for all other viewports, an image with a width of `800px` is preferred.
 The browser will use this attribute to determine which of your generated images to use for the current media condition.

+For example, the value `(min-width: 40em) 1200px, 800px` will propose that for viewports of at least `40em` wide, an image with a width of at `1200px` is preferred; for all other viewports, an image with a width of `800px` is preferred.

-Note that the width given as a source size value cannot be specified as a %.
-They can, however, be specified as font relative units (`rem`, `em`, etc.) absolute units (`px`), or the `vw` unit.
-For further reading, see [MDN’s documentation on the `sizes` attribute](https://developer.mozilla.org/en-US/docs/Web/API/HTMLImageElement/sizes), or their [documentation of the `img` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img).
+Note that the widths given for source size values cannot be specified as a percent.
+They can, however, be specified as font relative units (`rem`, `em`, etc.), absolute units (`px`), or the `vw` unit.
+For further details, see [MDN’s documentation on the `sizes` attribute](https://developer.mozilla.org/en-US/docs/Web/API/HTMLImageElement/sizes), or their [documentation of the `img` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img).

 #### `width` and `height` (optional)